m1ndst0rm/DynamicsRace/README.md

 Map triggers which must be placed inside your mission: (see function documentation for advanced usage):

 * Create 1 trigger which acts as the finish line named: DYN_RACE_FINISHTRIGGER.
 No onActs or conditions need to be set.
+Should face direction of player heading.

 Optional triggers:
 * ["marker_1", "marker_2", ...] call DYN_fnc_CreateExplosion: Create one ore multiple explosions.
 Explosions are globally saved to prevent multiple players from triggering multiple explosions.